 Gemplus trades its shares on Euronext Paris S.A.
 First Market and on the

-Euros.
-It employs 7200 people in 37 countries throughout the world.
+billion Euros.
+It employs 7800 people in 37 countries throughout the world.

 Gemplus: Your Passport to the Digital Age